On Courant's nodal domain property for linear combinations of eigenfunctions, Part II: The equilateral rhombus

-Figure~\ref{F-rhome-n2} displays the \textsc{matlab} rendering of the variation of the number of nodal domains (the eigenfunction produced by \textsc{matlab} is proportional to $\phi_2$, not equal, so that the bifurcation value is not $1$ as in the proof of Proposition~\ref{P-rhome-n4}).
+Figure~\ref{F-rhome-n2} illustrates the variation of the number of nodal domains (the eigenfunction produced by \textsc{matlab} is proportional to $u_3$, not equal, so that the bifurcation value is not $1$ as in the proof of Proposition~\ref{P-rhome-n4}).

 \FloatBarrier